ajtanskanen/ajtanskanen.github.io/_posts/2025-6-30-wsj-editorials.md

 3 Values
 ===

-Editorial opions are clearly TAN: average +3.65 asteikolla (-10; 10).
+Editorial opions are clearly TAN: average +3.65 where range is (-10; 10).
 A typical editorial is even more clearly TAN: median is +5.

 ![WSJ values](/images/WSJ/arvot.png)<br>
 _Figure 2.
 GAL/TAN axis of WSJ editorials. -10 stands for extremely green, alternative, liberal (GAL), +10 stands for extremely traditional, nationalist, authoritarian (TAN)._